‘Jurassic World: Fallen Kingdom’ After-Credits Scene: Teaser At The End Could Show Where Franchise Is Headed

 — Jurassic World (@JurassicWorld) June 21, 2018

 The original Jurassic Park trilogy began with a 1990 novel by Michael Crichton of the same name.
 The first film, which starred Sam Neill, Laura Dern, Jeff Goldblum, and Samuel L. Jackson, debuted in 1993.
 The next movie The Lost World: Jurassic Park was based on Crichton’s sequel called The Lost World.
-It hit theaters in 1997 with Jeff Goldblum, Julianne Moore, and Vince Vaughn who starred.
+It hit theaters in 1997 with Jeff Goldblum, Julianne Moore, and Vince Vaughn.
 Finally, Jurassic Park III arrived in 2001, and it starred William H. Macy, Téa Leoni, Sam Neill, and Laura Dern.

 The franchise seemed like it might be finished after a long series of delays ended up pushing the fourth movie back at least a decade past its original intended release of 2005.
 In 2015, Jurassic World finally arrived with a whole new park and a whole new name, and it starred Chris Pratt, Bryce Dallas Howard, and Jake Johnson.

-Jurassic World: Fallen Kingdom hits theaters this weekend, June 22.
+Jurassic World: Fallen Kingdom hits theaters on June 22.
 So far, critical reviews are negative, but early audiences appear to like it.
 The third untitled film, which should finish the storyline, has a tentative release date of 2021.